cheapjack/buildyourown/Exhibition/FACT/FACTSpaceSetup.md

 ### 5 'plinths' essentially

 1. Measuring & Model
   * Measuring hands and using the Enabling The Futures [Handomatic](http://webapp.e-nable.me/ "Link to the Handomatic Web App") Web Application
   * Exhibits:
     * A set of calipers for measuring
     * A tablet (provided by FACT) running the Handomatic app to show the digital model
+> Q: Do we need to secure the calipers?

 2. Print
   * Print instruction diagram